OSCER-AI/OSCER-VScode_Tunnel/Resource_Requirements.md

 2.  **Check Peak Usage:** Run:
     `sacct -j <JOB_ID> --format=MaxRSS,MaxDiskRead,MaxDiskWrite,Elapsed`
     *   `MaxRSS` tells you the maximum RAM your job reached before finishing.

+NOTE: This will be available upon upgrade the SLURM controller (soon)

 ### Step 6: Refine and Scale
 Adjust your `.sh` file based on the `seff` and `sacct` output.